Density Flow Meter

 Q: How does the installation of a density flow meter affect the flow of the fluid being measured?

 A: The installation of a density flow meter can affect the flow of the fluid being measured.
-This is especially if the meter obstructs the flow path.
+This is especially true if the meter obstructs the flow path.
 Also, to minimize the impact of the meter on the flow, it is important to ensure that the meter is installed in a section of the pipe.
 Furthermore, this is where the flow is fully developed and has a stable velocity profile.
 Additionally, it is also important to choose a Density flow meter with a low-pressure drop to minimize any impact on the flow rate.

 Q: Can density flow meters be used to measure the flow of multiphase fluids?